khawkins98/jsexp/README.md

 ```

 ## Requirements
-- WebGL: a browser and hardware [that supports Three.js](http://caniuse.com/#feat=webgl)
+- WebGL: Browser and hardware [support of Three.js](http://caniuse.com/#feat=webgl)
 - jQuery: Not strictly necessary.
-You could remove with some effort.
+(You could remove this dependency with some effort).

 ## Demo
 The code from above.
 [This works when viewed as a web page](https://khawkins98.github.io/reaction-diffusion/).